IBM z/OS Container Platform Everything you need to get started quickly. Get started

 Announcements

-z/OS Container Platform version 1.1.0 is now available!
-Read the announcement to learn more about the latest release and what's next.
+z/OS Container Platform version 1.1.0.
+Read the announcement to learn more about the latest release.

 Learn more

 Big picture 1.
-Install the z/OS Container Platform product using the SMP/E command line or the Portable Software Instance.
-2. Configure your systems to run z/OS Container Platform by following the z/OSMF workflow.
-3. Use Podman to build and run containerized images of z/OS UNIX applications.
-4. Deploy your container images using DevOps automation.
+Install the z/OS Container Platform product using SMP/E or the Portable Software Instance.
+2. Configure your systems to run z/OS Container Platform and Kubernetes orchestration by utilizing the z/OSMF workflow.
+3. Use Podman to build and run containerized images of z/OS UNIX applications, such as Java.
+4. Create Kubernetes clusters for development and test, then create namespaces and give your teams access.
+5. Deploy the container images to your development and test clusters by using DevOps automation.
+6. Integrate Kubernetes and application deployments into your existing operations.
 How to get started

 Overview